-With the above information, when we run the git status command it also shares the information on the status of the files or changes.
-Because the files are available in the repository in any of the 3 statuses like untracked, no-history, or modified.
+With the above information, when we run the git status command, it also shares the information on the status of the files or changes because the files are available in the repository in any of the 3 statuses: untracked, no-history, or modified.

 Git Status When Working Tree is Cleaned

-When you’re working with git, it’s important to regularly check the status of your project in order to make sure that everything is up-to-date.
+When you’re working with git, it’s important to regularly check your project’s status to ensure that everything is up-to-date.
 The best way to do this is by running the “git status” command on your desired directory.
-This will give you a quick overview of what changes are made to the files in that directory, as well as the status of those changes (i.e. whether they’re committed, staged for commit, or just waiting for you to review them).
+This will give you a quick overview of what changes are made to the files in that directory and the status of those changes (i.e., whether they’re committed, staged for commit, or just waiting for you to review them).

 Git Status: Untracked State

-If you read the message of Git bash you can notice the current status of the file is untracked and also it is displaying in the red color.
+If you read the message of Git bash, you can notice the current status of the file is untracked, and it is also displaying in red color.
 This means the changes or files are not yet tracked by Git.
-When we initialize a git repository all our files are in that state only.
+When we initialize a git repository, all our files are in that state only.

-If you want to git track those files of your project then you have to use the Git add command and after adding the file to track if you run the git status command then it will display in the green color.
+If you want to track those files of your project, then you have to use the Git add command, and after adding the file to track, if you run the git status command, then it will display in the green color.

 Git Status when an existing file is Modified

-Here we are going to see the status of the file when its content is modified.
+Here, we will see the file’s status when its content is modified.
 For this, we are going to modify a file using the echo command.

 notepad <file name with extension>